FarisPalayi/Order-summary-component/README.md

 I learned **_a lot of stuff_** while doing this project.

-- Firstly, I learned how to use Stripe to make basic payments.
+- Firstly, I **learned how to use Stripe to make basic payments**.
 Although, I have a long way to go before I understand all its APIs and how it actually works.
-- Since I wrote javascript code that needed to be compatible with IE, I got an overview of which js features works with IE and which does not.
-Some things that IE does not support:
+- Since I wrote javascript code that needed to be compatible with IE, I got an overview of which js features works with IE and which does not. **Some things that IE does not support:**

   - In CSS